 In 1998, the documentary Khaled: Derrière le sourire was produced, recounting his life.

 He was awarded Moroccan citizenship in August 2013, which he didn't ask for but accepted because he felt he could not refuse.

 Khaled's signature song, the 1993 hit "Didi", became extremely popular in the Arabic-speaking countries and also in several other continents, including Europe, where it entered top charts in France, Belgium and Spain, and in Asia, including India and Pakistan.
-The song was also used in a Bollywood film titled Shreeman Aashiq.
-Khaled and producer Don Was appeared on the The Tonight Show on 4 February 1993..
-The latter track, which saw heavy rotation on MTV Europe and climbed to fourth on the charts in Germany, The Legendary King of Rai, Cheb Khaled is a winner of many prestigious awards, and has sold over 80.5 million albums worldwide including 10 diamond, platinum, and gold albums.
+The song was also used in a Bollywood film titled Shreeman Aashiq and a Mollywood film titled Highway.
+Khaled and producer Don Was appeared on the The Tonight Show on 4 February 1993.
+The latter track, which saw heavy rotation on MTV Europe, climbed to fourth on the charts in Germany.
+Known as the "King of Rai", Khaled is a winner of numerous awards, and has sold over 80.5 million albums worldwide including 10 diamond, platinum, and gold albums.
 In 2010 he performed Didi at the opening ceremony of the 2010 FIFA World Cup in South Africa, making him one of the best selling Arabic language artists of all time.